Michael Lord: Parliamentary career

 He contested Manchester Gorton in 1979 and was first elected as an MP for Central Suffolk in 1983.

 He was a Deputy Speaker of the House of Commons from 1997, and therefore did not take political stances or vote in the Chamber.
-Before his position, he was one of the Maastricht Rebels.
+Before his position, he was a eurosceptic who was one of the Maastricht Rebels.
 He was knighted in the 2001 Birthday Honours.

-He stood down as an MP at the 2010 general election.
+Lord did not seek re-election at the 2010 general election.
 On 19 November 2010, it was announced that he would be created a life peer and sit as a Conservative in the House of Lords.
 Created on 14 January 2011 and introduced into the House of Lords on 18 January 2011, he took the title Baron Framlingham, of Eye in the County of Suffolk.
 Though life peers usually use their surname in their title, Framlingham was advised he could not become "Lord Lord"; though this nickname has since been used occasionally in jest.

 Personal life

-He married Jennifer Margaret Childs in 1965 and they have a son and daughter.
+He married Jennifer Margaret Childs in 1965 and they have a son, Tim Lord, and a daughter.